 From fashion and art to food and fitness, West Hollywood is a rather compact little slice of Los Angeles, and it’s filled with trendy hotspots like Ajisai for sushi and Fiesta Cantina with its rooftop deck.

 West Hollywood is also a great locale for easy access to Hollywood and Beverly Hills.
-You’ll still need to take a car or a rideshare to neighboring communities from West Hollywood, but it shouldn’t take much more than about 10 or 15 minutes in the car to reach many of the most popular tourist stops of Hollywood and the shopping opportunities in Beverly Hills.
+You’ll still need to take a car or a rideshare to neighboring communities from West Hollywood.
+Still, it shouldn’t take much more than about 10 or 15 minutes in the car to reach many of the most popular tourist stops of Hollywood and the shopping opportunities in Beverly Hills.

 Here are a few activities to consider during your stay in West Hollywood.